johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 #### Don't Forget to Download!

-You need to remember that using a map on your phone (such as the OS Maps app) works differently depending on whether you are connected to the internet.
+You need to remember that using a map on your phone (such as the OS Maps app or AllTrails) works differently depending on whether you are connected to the internet.
 When connected you can move around the map freely to look at different areas.
 But in the center of Dartmoor